DalyIng/ej4tezos-docs/docs/README.md

 ## WORKING WITH EJ4TEOZS

-Links to articles explaining how to
+## Quick start

-- Connect to a tezos node using a proxy
+## Connect to a tezos node

-- Build your mobile dapp on Android
+## Build your mobile dapp on Android

+## interact with FA1.2 smart contrat

-- Listen to the node using Apache camel routes
+## Listen to the node using Apache camel routes

-- Interacting with a Tezos contract using ej4tezos
+## Interacting with a Tezos contract using ej4tezos

-- Manage Tezos account
+## Manage Tezos account

-- Managing the storage
+## Managing the storage

-- Manage Fa1.2 contracts
+## Manage Fa1.2 contracts

-- Write and compile contract in smartpy using smartpy maven plugin In our sample we intend to tweet some informations about every new block added to tezos Mainnet.
+## Write and compile contract in smartpy using smartpy maven plugin